 When you engage Murray Associates, you know our backgrounds.

 • Andrew - Joined us 17 years ago from Hewlett-Packard.
 Trained by Glenn Whidden (CIA)

 and REI.
 Has current U.S. Secret level security background check.

-• Len - Retired from the New Jersey State Police Electronic Surveillance Bureau.
-Has current
+• Len - Formerly with the New Jersey State Police Electronic Surveillance Bureau.
+Has

-• Adam - Recent NJIT graduate with Computer Security degree.
+• Adam - An NJIT graduate with Computer Security degree.
 REI trained.
 Has current U.S.

 Secret level security background check.

-• Louie - Retired from the FBI.
+• Louie - Formerly with the FBI.
 Technically trained agent (TTA).
 Interagency Training Center

 We believe you should also understand our procedures and instrumentation.
 Our friendly technical investigators invite you to ask questions and watch them as they work.
 Once an area is cleared, they will show you the instrumentation and clearly explain their search procedures.